Toward a Dichotomy for Approximation of $H$-coloring: Approximation for Digraphs with a k-min-ordering

-By similar argument as in the previous section, one can show the following.
-There is a one-to-one correspondence between the homomorphisms from $D$ to $H$, and integer solutions of the extended system $\mathcal{S}$.
+By an argument similar to that in the previous section, one can show the following that there is a one-to-one correspondence between the homomorphisms from $D$ to $H$ and integer solutions to $\widehat{\mathcal{S}_k}$.

-In what follows we outline the process of rounding the fractional values of the LP to obtain an integral solution, and hence, a homomorphism from $D$ to $H$ (see the Figure \ref{shift-extended-pic}).
+In what follows we outline the process of rounding the fractional solutions of the LP to obtain an integral solution, and hence, a homomorphism from $D$ to $H$ (see \ref{shift-extended-pic}).
 In the first stage of the algorithm, we use a random variable $X\in [0,1]$ and round the fractional values according to $X$.
 This means, if $u_i < X$ then $u'_i$ is set to zero, otherwise we set $u'_i=1$.